 Many things contribute to the air in your home, and much of it comes from inside the house.
-Air purifiers are a great way to eliminate harmful particles in the air you breathe.
+Purifying your air is a great way to eliminate particles in the air you breathe.

 The Benefits of Pure Air

 Pure air is not a given, unfortunately, and air purifiers can make sure one of the essential human functions (breathing) is a beneficial process.
 Eliminating harmful contaminants from the air inside your home can help with allergies, general health, sleep, and comfort.